-- Student responses will vary, but may include: - The fragment in this example can be repaired with the addition of a main verb or main verb phrase.
-The corrected sentence can be: "Attachment to a screen or e-mail inbox becomes a replacement for engaging with other human beings."
+Student responses will vary but may include:

+The fragment in this example can be repaired with the addition of a main verb or main verb phrase.
+The corrected sentence can be: "Millions of Americans tried to get jobs through the Civil Conservation Corps (CCC) and the Works Progress Administration (WPA)."